-In Fig. 72 a is depicted the "wave-form" of a highfrequency carrier wave, while b shows, to the same scale, the musical note which we wish to combine with it. first sight it might seem that it would be sufficient to add the two currents together and allow them both to flow in the aerial.
+In Fig. 72 a is depicted the "wave-form" of a highfrequency carrier wave, while b shows, to the same scale, the musical note which we wish to combine with it.
+At first sight it might seem that it would be sufficient to add the two currents together and allow them both to flow in the aerial.
 Such a mode of combining them results in the wave-form shown in full-line in Fig. 72 c.
 Examination of this figure will show that the two currents, although they are flowing simultaneously in the same circuit, are still independent, the whole consisting of the original highfrequency current oscillating round a zero voltage which moves slowly up and down at the frequency of b.
 The dotted curve shows the new zero voltage.
 Successive peaks of the high-frequency voltage are still exactly alike, as they were in a.

 In view of the known fact that an aerial will not radiate a low-frequency voltage to any appreciable extent, it is clear that if an attempt were made to send out c as a signal, the high-frequency component would set up its usual wave, as at a, in which the low-frequency component would not be represented.
+It is clear, therefore, that simple addition of the currents will not provide us with a resultant current of a suitable type for radiation; we will therefore try multiplication.